Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Rigidity in -space and main theorems

 Proposition~\ref{prop:inf} implies that, for a graph $G$ and a positive integer $d$, either every generic framework $(G,\bp)$ is locally rigid in $\ell_p^d$ or no generic framework $(G,\bp)$ is locally rigid in $\ell_p^d$.
-Hence, we may say that a graph $G$ is {\em locally rigid} in $\ell_p^d$ if a/every generic framework $(G,\bp)$ is locally rigid.
-Since this is a property of graphs, it is natural to ask whether it can be characterised by purely graph-theoretical words.
+Hence, we may say that a graph $G$ is {\em locally rigid in $\ell_p^d$} if a/every generic framework $(G,\bp)$ is locally rigid.
+Since this is a property of graphs, it is natural to ask a combinatorial characterization.
 For $d = 2$, Kitson and Power gave a concrete answer. \begin{theorem}[Kitson and Power~\cite{kitson2014infinitesimal}] Suppose $p$ is a real number with $1\leq p\leq \infty$ and $p \neq 2$.
 A graph $G$ is locally rigid in the $\ell_p$-plane if and only if $G$ is 2-tree-connected, i.e., $G$ contains two edge-disjoint spanning trees. \end{theorem} In general, a graph is said to be {\em $k$-tree-connected} if it contains $k$ edge-disjoint spanning trees.
 Kitson and Power also conjectured that $d$-tree-connectivity characterises the $d$-dimensional local rigidity.
 This problem is still open.